-Master of Science Degree in Molecular Imaging and Therapeutics
+- Master of Science Degree in Molecular Imaging and Therapeutics (MIT)

-Saint Louis University's Master of Science (M.S.) in Molecular Imaging and Therapeutics program is for students with a background in imaging or radiologic science who want to pursue a new area of study for educational and research
+Saint Louis University's Master of Science in Molecular Imaging and Therapeutics program is for students with a background in radiologic or therapeutic science who want to pursue a new area of study for educational and research purposes.

 This degree is a 12-month, three semester program with a rigorous curriculum.
 This degree option combines a collaborative research component with individual areas of imaging and therapeutic sciences.